jometzg/app-service/README.md

 We will look in details on how to setup diagnostics to look at inbound requests and then how to use the Kudu engine to send outbound requests from a web app - this can be used to discover routing issues and to establish the outbound IP address of the web app at that point in time.

 # Diagnostics
+In order to see what requests are inbound to a web app, requires that diagnostics is turned on for that web app.
+Diagnostics can be sent to storage, event hubs and log analytics.

+Let's keep things simple and setup diagnostics to an Azure storage account.
 Diagnostics can be setup here:
 ![Set diagnostics to storage](https://github.com/jometzg/app-service/blob/master/web-app-set-storage-diagnostics.png)

 The resultant diagnostics are created in a blob container: